YunoHost-Apps/gotosocial_ynh/README.md

 #### Administration

-You can login to [gts.superseriousbusiness.org/admin](https://gts.superseriousbusiness.org/admin/) to administrate your GoToSocial instance.
+You can login with your admin user (the one automatically created at the instalaltion) to your-instance.com/**admin** or using the public instance [gts.superseriousbusiness.org/admin](https://gts.superseriousbusiness.org/admin/) to administrate your GoToSocial instance.
 [The source code of this administration panel](https://github.com/superseriousbusiness/gotosocial-admin) is available on github.
 [The GTS admin panel documentation](https://docs.gotosocial.org/en/latest/admin/admin_panel/).